Mr. Ian Klassen reports

-Grande Portage is a publicly traded mineral exploration company focused on the Herbert Gold discovery situated approximately 25 km north of Juneau, Alaska.
+Grande Portage a publicly traded mineral exploration company focused on the Herbert gold discovery situated approximately 25 kilometres north of Juneau, Alaska.
 The company holds a 100-per-cent interest in the Herbert property.
 The Herbert gold property system is open to length and depth and is host to at least six main composite vein-fault structures that contain ribbon structure quartz-sulphide veins.
-The project lies prominently within the 160-kilometre-long Juneau gold belt, which has produced over seven million ounces of gold.
-The company's updated NI 43-101 mineral resource estimate reported at a base case mineral resources cut-off grade of three grams per tonne gold and consists of: an indicated resource of 1,196,800 ounces of gold at an average grade of 10.23 g/t Au (3,637,000 tonnes); and an inferred resource of 325,900 ounces of gold at an average grade of 8.91 g/t Au (1,138,000 tonnes), as well as an indicated resource of 686,700 ounces of silver at an average grade of 5.87 g/t Ag (3,637,000 tonnes); and an inferred resource of 169,300 ounces of silver at an average grade of 4.63 g/t silver (1,138,000 tonnes).
+The project lies prominently within the 160 km long Juneau gold belt, which has produced over seven million ounces of gold.
+The company's updated National Instrument 43-101 mineral resource estimate reported at a base case mineral resources cut-off grade of three grams per tonne gold (g/t Au) and consists of: an indicated resource of 1,196,800 ounces of gold at an average grade of 10.23 g/t Au (3,637,000 tonnes); and an inferred resource of 325,900 ounces of gold at an average grade of 8.91 g/t Au (1,138,000 tonnes), as well as an indicated resource of 686,700 ounces of silver at an average grade of 5.87 g/t Ag (3,637,000 tonnes); and an inferred resource of 169,300 ounces of silver at an average grade of 4.63 g/t silver (1,138,000 tonnes).

 We seek Safe Harbor.

 © 2022 Canjex Publishing Ltd. All rights reserved.